vanboy10/apps-with-open-source-LangChain/README.md

-# Apps with Open Source: LangChain
+😶‍🌫️# Apps with Open Source: LangChain

-## LangChain is a simple app for creating and storing notes using blockchain technology.
+⭐## LangChain is a simple app for creating and storing notes using blockchain technology.
 The app is designed to allow users to keep records in any language and utilize the security and transparency offered by blockchain technology.

-# Features
+# Features❄️

-## Create notes in multiple languages.
+## Create notes in multiple languages.👀
-## Store notes securely with blockchain technology.
+## Store notes securely with blockchain technology.🤖
-## Access notes from various devices.
+## Access notes from various devices.💀

-# Requirements
+# Requirements👍

-## - Node.js (version 12 or higher)
+## - Node.js (version 12 or higher)💢
-## - npm (Node Package Manager)
+## - npm (Node Package Manager) 🫡